Nether Heyford: Industrial revolution and Victorian era

 Meanwhile, the non-conformists were also flourishing.
 The Baptists had been meeting in private houses until 1826 when their Chapel was built at the top of the Green at a cost of £178.
 The first Methodist Chapel was built in 1838 at the top of Church Street, followed by a new larger one lower down the Street in 1879.

 In 1865 a concert was held in the school room 'for the benefit of those who left their homes when on fire'.
 A poster announced that 'Mr Beaver of Flore (the blind organist) will preside at the harmonium'.

-In the 1860s a new house was built for the school master - this is the Laurels in Middle Street between the Playground and the Old Sun.
+In the 1860s a new house was built for the schoolmaster, the Laurels in Middle Street.
 The Education Act of 1870, which required all children to have a basic education meant that a new modern school was required.
-The current school building was opened on 5 January 1880 as three departments, Infants, Girls, Boys with Henry Smith as Schoolmaster.
-The Girls & Infants entered by the doorway indicated by the carving above it.
-The boys entered via the "Boys Entrance", removed in 1911.
-The boys and birls were not allowed to mix, and there was a six-foot-high wall between the infants'/girls' playground and the boys' playground.
+The current school building was opened on 5 January 1880 as three departments, infants, girls, and boys with Henry Smith as schoolmaster.
+The girls and infants entered by the doorway indicated by the carving above it.
+The boys entered via the "boys entrance", removed in 1911.
+The boys and girls were not allowed to mix, and there was a six-foot-high wall between the playgrounds.
 Three schoolmasters were sacked during the next 20 years: one for 'playing his flute around the villages', one for 'playing football with the boys' and one for refusing to teach a night school without any extra pay.